arminc/arminc.github.io/_posts/2012-12-10-5-reasons-sprint-planning-doesnt-go-perfectly.md

   </li>
 </ol>

 There tend to be two problems here, one is about not understanding how planning poker works and can be fixed by practicing.
-The second problem is where people don&#8217;t know what to take in to account when voting.
+The second problem is where people don't know what to take in to account when voting.
 These people tend to use different criteria when voting and making the planning variate a lot.
 Possible solution to this problem is creating a short list of criteria points to think about when voting.

 <ol start="5">
   <li>